storygrapher/storygrapher.github.io/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Mechanics; Applied Mathematics; Engineering for Biology
+About Me: Mechanics; Applied Mathematics; Engineering for Biology

 interests:
 - Applied Mechanics